aisingapore/sealion/README.md

 # SEA-LION (Southeast Asian Languages In One Network)
 # <img align="center" src="images/purple_sealion-64x64.png"> A Family of Southeast Asian Language Models

+Updated: 5 March 2024

 SEA-LION is a family of open source language models developed by AI Singapore to better understand and represent the diverse contexts, languages, and cultures of Southeast Asia (SEA).

+## Open Source

+We have benefited greatly from open source, and believe that efforts to better represent our region are well served by truly open source efforts.
+We contributions include the following (open-source compliant):

+1. *Pre-Training* data
+2. Model *training* code
+3. Model *weights*
+4. *Fine-Tuning* data
+5. Evaluation *benchmarks*

 ## Key Features

-- 3 to 7 billion parameters (larger models coming in 2024)
+- 3 to 7 billion parameters (larger models to be released through 2024)
-- Instruct-tuned in Bahasa Indonesia (more Southeast Asian languages in 2024)
+- Instruct-tuned in Bahasa Indonesia, with more to follow
 - Trained on 980B tokens of text data from 11 languages spoken across SEA
 - Specialized vocabulary and tokenization for optimal performance on SEA languages
 - Excels on tasks in regional languages